 What is the difference between a suppressor cover and a suppressor sleeve?

-A suppressor cover and a suppressor sleeve are two different types of protective cases designed to fit over a suppressor.
+A suppressor cover and a suppressor sleeve are two types of protective cases designed to fit over a suppressor.

 The main difference between them is the material they are made of.
 Silicone sleeves are made of a soft, flexible silicone material and slide onto the suppressor.